-Harbormaster Platform is accessible in one of three ways:
+Harbormaster Platform is accessible in one of two ways:

 - Directly through a web browser by connecting to an instance of Harbormaster.
-This is accomplished by either using the SaaS version of Harbormaster or connecting to an installed version of Harbormaster (see next section).
+This is accomplished by connecting to an installed licensed version of Harbormaster (see next section).

 - Through the Harbormaster Command Line Interface(CLI).
-The CLI can connect to the SaaS version of Harbormaster (default) or to an installed version of Harbormaster (see next section).
+The CLI can connect to an installed version of Harbormaster (see next section).

 Install Harbormaster Platform

 These instructions will cover installation and access of the Harbormaster Platform via Docker image.